jsadler98/WDI_PROJECT_4/README.md

 ## Challenges

 My biggest hurdle on this project was probably the Youtube API as it was something I had never touched before and something that was completely new to me, the axios request was difficult to structure but after reading the Youtube documentation I got the hang of it.
 I enjoyed the challenge it offered and it helped me to understand that reading documentation is crucial as it can be the difference between code working or code throwing back errors.
-In my spare time I would love to work on the styling a bit more as there are a few things that need cleaning up like the forms and little features, styling was challenging as I didn't have enough time as I would of like to because I got tunnel visioned working on the apps functionality and purpose.
+In my spare time I would love to work on the styling a bit more as there are a few things that need cleaning up like the forms and little features(buttons etc), styling was challenging as I didn't have enough time as I would of liked to because I got tunnel visioned working on the apps functionality and purpose.

 ## Conclusion